 Education is quite important in our modern world, without it, you are likely to lead a difficult, insecure life, rife with hardships.
 As a young student, under your parents care, you may disregard its importance and not revise as much as you should.
 This is hard to control and parents are often not equipped to detect the level of study activities that their children engage in.
-This is where homework is useful, by being part of rigid revision schedules, teachers and parents are able to ensure that the students engages in some form of revision while at home.
+This is where homework help is useful, by being part of rigid revision schedules, teachers and parents are able to ensure that the students engages in some form of revision while at home.

 Teachers know best